mateRajnai/irems-assignment/README.md

 5. Your code should be easy to read, understand and ready for modification by other developers if and when business logic changes

 Please try to follow the TDD principle.
+(Testing was made using JUnit5.)

 ## Technologies
-1. Programming Language: Java 8 or higher
+1. Programming Language: Java 11
-2. IDE: Eclipse (that's the standard around here)
+2. IDE: Eclipse
-3. Advantage: build management system (Gradle or Maven)
+3. Advantage: build management system (Maven)